IRS says it's working 'as fast as possible' after complaints about tax refund delays

 CHICAGO (WLS) -- The IRS says its employees are continuing to work hard to deliver tax refunds as fast as possible to taxpayers amid complaints from some who say they have yet to receive them.

-This comes as the ABC7 I-Team is getting flooded with calls from frustrated people who never thought it would take this long to receive their tax refund.
+This comes as the WLS I-Team is getting flooded with calls from frustrated people who never thought it would take this long to receive their tax refund.

 Many people who said they filed their return in February or March, and they say this wait is flat out ridiculous.